 Goat cheese, garlic, and mushrooms are baked on squares of puff pastry in this easy appetizer.
 You might consider doubling or tripling this recipe for a large group—as is, it makes eight squares.

 Expecting a big crowd?
 Like, really big?
 This antipasto dish is enough for more than 50 guests!
 PattiR says it's "the BEST antipasto recipe I have ever made."
-Plan to prepare this a day in advance as the veggies need to soak in salted water for at least eight hours.
+Plan to prepare this a day in advance as the veggies need to soak in salted water for at least eight hours or overnight before you cook them quickly in a mixture of oil, vinegar, tomato paste, and pickling spice.

 21. Christmas Dip